GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 You can view the analytics of your emails and other email marketing campaign metrics within your account.
 For example, you can view CTR (click-through rates), bounce rates, open rates, unsubscribed, and more.

-The only downside is that you will need to keep the same content for each email, although you can send the emails with different subjects lines, layouts, and call to action buttons to additional subscribers.
+The only downside is that you will need to keep the same content for each email, although you can send the emails with different subject lines, layouts, and call-to-action buttons to additional subscribers.

 Apps & Integrations

-If you use Shopify, PayPal, WordPress, Various CRMs like Microsoft Dynamics 365 and HubSpot — you can integrate them with GetResponse.
+If you use Shopify, PayPal, WordPress, and various CRMs like Microsoft Dynamics 365 and HubSpot — you can integrate them with GetResponse.
 There are over 100 integrations available and a free online app for your convenience.